FACULTY OF ADVISORS

 Curtis J. Gregory, PhD, is a 20-year banking veteran and served as Senior VP with four of the top 25 domestic banks overseeing management for multiple branches in distinctly different markets focused on small businesses, retail banking, institutional trusts and commercial banking.
 As Senior Director of a major American city’s Commerce Department, Curtis addresses capital funding challenges for regional business development with a deep understanding of municipal needs, resources and realities.
 He is a noted lecturer across the country on the structural impairments in access to capital for marginalized communities, and is an adjunct professor at Temple University.
 Named one of “Pittsburgh’s 50 Finest” and among the top 50 Black MBAs in the country, Dr. Gregory has served on the Board Directors at Leadership Philadelphia, The American Diabetes Association, and The Greater Philadelphia Chamber of Commerce Small Business Advisory Board.

 Charles T. Grigsby has held numerous public executive roles in finance and banking, most recently as President of the Massachusetts Growth Capital Fund and as Chairman and Managing Director at Trillium Asset Management Corp.
 He served as SVP of the Mass.
-Capital Resource Company, on the Federal Reserve Bank Small Business Advisory Committee, the MA State Board of Education, and Director of the Audit Committee of MA Housing Investment Corp., President of the Massachusetts Community Development Finance Corp. and as Chair of the Boston Private Bank.
+Capital Resource Company, on the Federal Reserve Bank Small Business Advisory Committee, the MA State Board of Education, and Director of the Audit Committee of MA Housing Investment Corp., President of the Massachusetts Community Development Finance Corp. and a long-standing member of the board of Boston Private Bank and Chair of its Loan Committee.
 As Director of Boston's Neighborhood Development Dept. Chuck provided financing for affordable housing, economic development, and all capital construction.
 He was Director of Capital Planning for the City of Boston and President of the Mass Venture Capital Corp.
 Chuck helps lead a statewide legislative initiative to create a State-level public bank dedicated to providing infrastructure finance assistance for municipalities and the State.

 Wayne Lau is an experienced community banker and lender to under-served communities.
 Currently he is the Executive Director of the Rainier Valley Community Development Fund, a $27 Million CDFI which serves a highly diverse sector in Seattle.
 Prior to assuming leadership of the Fund, he was involved in the formation of a community bank in Seattle and was Senior Vice President of that bank for 20 years.
 The bank had a niche in serving immigrant businesses and real estate investors.
 In addition to his lending acumen and knowledge of credit products, Wayne has hands-on experience in the bank's start-up and implementation of policy and procedures.
 Wayne has a B.A. in Economics from Occidental College and an M.B.A. from the University of Chicago.
 He is a frequent speaker on community economic development and serving the needs of immigrant business communities.